9: …And the World Will Go On Without You

 “How are you feeling, V?”

 Silence yawned in the wake of the question.
-Without looking at N, V could hear any movement of his servos.
+Without looking at N, V could hear any and every movement of his servos.
 And she didn’t hear anything.
 He just sat there, gazing off into the spire’s walls.
 Not turning to watch her reaction, and not impatient for a response.
 V broke first, turning to see what the golden light of his visor revealed.
 From this angle, locks of white hair half-obscured it, but N gazed out from simple pools.

 V realized she was the one getting impatient, uncomfortable with this silence, and whose fault was that?
 She itched — to respond.